Run Service

 ctm run alerts:listener::stop

-If annotation is enabled for the Alerts Handling category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Alerts Handling category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 run alerts:listener:environment::set